Password Guidance

 GC system owners are therefore encouraged to require users to change passwords only when there is a good reason to do so, for example, in case of a known or suspected compromise.

 Past breaches have revealed that an astonishing number of users use passwords such as “password” or “123456”.
-Blacklisting, or blocking, passwords that are common or obvious or that appear in wordlists from previous password breaches can reduce the likelihood of a successful wordlist attack.
+Using a blocklist of weak passwords that are common or obvious or that appear in wordlists from previous password breaches can reduce the likelihood of a successful wordlist attack.

-When GC system owners use blacklisting, they should make sure that systems tell users why a password is being denied when users try to select a blacklisted password.
+When GC system owners use a blocklist, they should make sure that systems tell users why a password is being denied when users try to choose an unacceptable password.

 3. Implement measures to counter online attacks